gritzko/swarm-ron-docs/README.md

 Those are two RON ops.
 First, some object has a field "bar" set to 1.
 Second, another object has a field "foo" set to the first object.

-JSON serializes state snapshots.
+RON ops are self-contained and context-independent.
-RON serializes streams of changes where each change is versioned and attributed (e.g. at time `time2`, `userB` set `foo` to `time1-userA`).
+Each change is versioned and attributed (e.g. at time `time2`, `userB` set `foo` to `time1-userA`).

 With RON, every #object, @version, :location or .type has its own explicit [UID](uid.md), so it can be referenced later unambiguously.

-RON focuses on mobile devices.
-The metadata enables client-side replicas to synchronize incrementally and to stay writeable offline.
+That way, RON can join pieces of data correctly.
+Suppose, in the above example, `bar` was changed to `2`.
+There is no way to convey that in JSON, short of serializing the entire new state.
+Once your dataset is bigger than HTTP headers, incremental RON updates are definitely more efficient: `.lww#time1-userA@time3\ :bar=2`.
+UIDs enable complex data graph structures (not just simple nesting), incremental data updates, unlimited caching, conflict resolution and other RON superpowers.
 One may say, RON metadata solves both naming things and cache invalidation.

 RON makes no strong assumptions about consistency guarantees: linearized, causal-order or gossip environments are all fine.